 At the federal district court level, Tennessee is divided into three districts: Eastern, Middle, and Western.

-Tennessee has three judicial vacancies
+Tennessee has two judicial vacancies

 Sixth Circuit